kurtekat/shaiya-episode-6/sdev/README.md

 Use item 101101 to activate the window.
 There is no item effect.
 See system message 510 for more information.

-## Enchantment
+## Enchantment Safety

-The following items are supported:
+The library will remove the first item it finds that has effect 103.

 | ItemID    | ItemName                    | Effect    |
 |-----------|-----------------------------|-----------|
 | 101090    | Safety Enchant Scroll       | 103       |
 | 101132    | [SP] Lapisia Lucky Charm    | 103       |

-The server-side code will not evaluate the item effect.